Bourkies/BIngo-Interactive-Score-Sheet/README.md

 # BIngo-Interactive-Score-Sheet
-A basic interactive template for bingo competitions using google web aps and google sheets
+A basic interactive template for bingo competitions using Google Web Apps and Google Sheets.

-Welcome to the Interacrive bingo score sheet\!
+Welcome to the Interactive Bingo Score Sheet!
 This guide provides everything you need to set up your own free, secure, and easy-to-use bingo board for your clan or community event.
-The system uses a Google Sheet as a database and a Google Apps Script Web App as the user-facing interface.
+The system uses a Google Sheet as a database and a Google Apps Script web app as the user-facing interface.

 ## **Part 1: Setting Up The Google Sheet**